Many times, a simple act of kindness is enough to make a mark. The influence you can have by throwing your arm over someone in need can mean so much.

 Great mentors lean in to, not run from, responsibility.
 They’re not afraid to invest their time and compassion even if it winds up a sunk cost.
 They relish, not groan, giving advice to others, even to those who choose not to use it.

-Being a Better Mentee: Three Powerful Concepts I Wish I Knew
+How To Be an Amazing Mentee: Three Powerful Concepts I Wish I Knew

 Chris did everything he could and more for me.
 He acted as a sounding board whenever I needed.
 But as a mentee, I knew I left a lot on the table.

-There are things I know now that I wish knew then.
+If you’re wondering how to be a successful mentee, there are things I know now that I wish knew then.

 Don’t Be Afraid to Engage